-You can pick tomatoes while they’re green because you can store the tomatoes and they will ripen and turn red.
-It’s useful to harvest green tomatoes in late fall before the frost hits your garden and damages the tomatoes.
+You can pick tomatoes when they’re green because they will continue to ripen in storage.
+The tomatoes will produce ethylene gas which helps in the process of ripening the fruit.
+It’s best to harvest green tomatoes in late fall before frost hits the garden.

 I’ve written a lot more information on how you can pick tomatoes when green and speed up the ripening process.
 You’ll also find information about why your tomatoes are not ripening and what you can do about it.